 |Higher Education: Vocational Program||Based on individual proposal, but capped at $1,550 if long distance and $850 if local|

-*The cost of the scholarship covers supplies, transportation (if necessary), books, food, P.E. uniforms/shoes, other academic expenses, and part of IP’s costs for supporting students and managing the program.
+**The cost of the scholarship covers supplies, transportation (if necessary), books, food, P.E. uniforms/shoes, other academic expenses, and part of IP’s costs for supporting students and managing the program.
 At the university level, it also includes tuition and additional monthly fees.
 In some cases, scholarship money could go toward housing as well.